ESTsecurity/Dexofuzzy/README.rst

       -d SAMPLE_DIRECTORY, --directory SAMPLE_DIRECTORY
-                                     the directory of samples to extract dexofuzzy -m, --method-fuzzy             extract the fuzzyhash based on method of the sample (default use the -f or -d option) -g N, --clustering N           N-gram cluster the dexofuzzy of the sample (default use the -d option)
-      -s DEXOFUZZY DEXOFUZZY, --score DEXOFUZZY DEXOFUZZY
+                                     the directory of samples to extract dexofuzzy -m, --method-fuzzy             extract the fuzzyhash based on method of the sample (must include the -f or -d option by default) -g N, --clustering N           N-gram clustering the dexofuzzy of the sample (must include the -d option by default) -s DEXOFUZZY DEXOFUZZY, --score DEXOFUZZY DEXOFUZZY
                                      score the dexofuzzy of the sample
       -c CSV_FILENAME, --csv CSV_FILENAME